mlrun/mlrun/docs/feature-store/feature-sets.md

 When targets are not specified data is stored in the configured default targets (i.e. NoSQL for real-time and Parquet for offline).
 Batch ingestion can be done locally (i.e. running as a python process in the Jupyter pod) or as an MLRun job.

->  **Limitation**: Do not ingest data with column names that start with `t_` or `aggr_`.
+>  **Limitation**: Do not name columns starting with either `t_` or `aggr_`.
 They are reserved for internal use, and the data does not ingest correctly.
 See also general limitations in [Attribute name restrictions](https://www.iguazio.com/docs/latest-release/data-layer/objects/attributes/#attribute-names).

 ### Ingest data (locally)